-A. All dogs over the age of four months must be implanted with an identifying microchip.
+- A. All dogs over the age of four months must be implanted with an identifying microchip by a California licensed Veterinarian or authorized representative.
 The owner or custodian is required to provide the microchip number to the City, and shall notify the City of any change of ownership of the dog, change of address, or telephone number.
-Nothing in this section supersedes, eliminates, or alters the requirements of La Quinta Municipal Code 10.08.010, and any other licensing requirements of this chapter.

-B. Exemption.
-The mandatory microchipping requirements shall not apply to:

-1. A dog with a high likelihood of suffering serious bodily injury, if implanted with the microchip identification.
+Nothing in this section supersedes, eliminates, or alters the requirements of La Quinta Municipal Code 10.08.010, and any other licensing requirements of this chapter. - B. Exemption.
+The mandatory microchipping requirements shall not apply to: - 1.
+A dog with a high likelihood of suffering serious bodily injury, if implanted with the microchip identification.
 The owner or custodian of the animal must provide written confirmation of that fact from a California Licensed Veterinarian.